corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 		- launch type
 			- EC2 launch type: Launch Docker containers on AWS = **Launch ECS Tasks on ECS clusters**.
 Each EC2 instance must run the ECS agent to register in the ECS cluster.
 				- Scaling: ASG or ECS Cluster Capacity Probider
-			- Fargate launch type: Serverless, no EC2 instance instances to manage.
+			- Fargate launch type: run containers on AWS without managing any servers.
 		- IAM roles
 			- EC2 instance profile
-			- ECS task role
+			- ECS task role: IAM Role used by the ECS task itself.
+Use when container wants to call other AWS services like S3, SQS, etc.
 		- LB integrations: ALB, NLB
 		- Data Volumes(EFS): Fargate + EFS = Serverless
+			- EFS volume can be shared between different EC2 instances and different ECS Tasks.
+It can be used as a persistent multi-AZ shared storage for containers.
-	- Fargate: A serverless compute engine for containers, allowing you to run containers without managing servers or clusters.
+	- Fargate: A serverless compute engine for containers, running containers without managing servers or clusters.
 	- ECR Elastic Container Registry: Store and manage Docker images on AWS
+		- A fully managed container registry that makes it easy to store, manage, share, and deploy container images.
+ECR is fully integrated with ECS, allowing easy retrieval of container images from ECR while managing and running containers using ECS.
 	- **EKS Elastic Kubernetes Service**: An alternative to ECS and open-source.
 A managed container orchestration service for running Kubernetes on AWS.
 EKS nodes => EKS pods = ECS tasks.
 		- Node types
 			- Managed Node Groups